NOBULL designs its footwear according to one guiding principle: if it’s bullshit, don’t do it.

 Toe Box

 The toe box on the Outwork allows your toes room to spread, but it isn’t as spacious as a Vivo Barefoot®.
-On the other hand (uh, foot?), the Outwork provides a lot more support.
+On the other hand, the Outwork provides a lot more support.
 You've got a strong heel counter at the back, a dense midsole, and a one-piece outsole.
 The outsole reaches around both sides of the shoe, helping to absorb twisting forces.
-You won’t get that from just any shoe.

 Upper

 Outwork’s most distinctive feature is its incredibly durable material upper.
 It's a flexible, breathable mesh that resists scuffs, scrapes, and stains.
 It’s also water-resistant.
-So if your workouts take you outside, wet grass and puddles shouldn't scare you.
+If your workouts take you outside, wet grass and puddles shouldn't scare you.
 The upper is one solid piece, so there are no seams to split.
-And printed resin dots give the top of the shoe some traction when climbing a rope, if you’re into that.
-Go ahead and Google stories about how rope climbs and shoe uppers usually meet.
-(Hint: not pretty).
-But it won't happen here.
+Printed resin dots give the top of the shoe traction when climbing a rope.

 The NOBULL Bottom Line